 Research Assistant Grant Program

-Application for RAs to work during Winter Break and/or Spring 2021
+Application for RAs to work during Summer 2021

-Priority given to mentors working with lower-division students, and mentors in humanities, social sciences, arts, communications, or professional fields.
+Priority given to mentors working with lower-division students (rising sophomores and juniors), and to mentors in humanities, social sciences, arts, communications, or professional fields.

 The application may be made with a specific student(s) in mind, or SOURCE will advertise the position on Handshake and collect applications for the faculty mentor’s review and selection.
 Both the student and faculty mentor will need to submit regular reports to SOURCE, including a final report, and student research assistants will participate in some of The SOURCE’s virtual peer mentoring, research skills workshops, presentations, and other activities.